Steph Curry aims to inspire with 'I Have a Superpower' book

 This is a carousel.
 Use Next and Previous buttons to navigate

-But the Golden State Warriors megastar who broke the NBA’s all-time three point record last season is now aiming at a different target: children's books.
+But the Golden State Warriors megastar who broke the NBA’s all-time 3-point record last season is now aiming at a different target: children's books.